VISIT OUR ART STORE ▶

 Step 7: Adding Charcoal Circles

-Next, I want to add some circular elements to balance all the straight lines.
-Instead of using the chunky willow stick (which is hard to control for curves), I switch to my woodless charcoal pencil.
+Next, the artist wants to add some circular elements to balance all the straight lines.
+Instead of using the chunky willow stick (which is hard to control for curves), the artist switches to the woodless charcoal pencil.

-Again, I go back in with my blending stump, softening the inner edges of each circle and gently pulling the charcoal inward.
+Again, the artist goes back in with the blending stump, softening the inner edges of each circle and gently pulling the charcoal inward.

-Because I'm working on textured watercolor paper, I embrace that the charcoal won't blend perfectly smoothly.
+Because the artist is working on textured watercolor paper, they embrace that the charcoal won’t blend perfectly smoothly.
 The texture adds even more character.

 Draw circles and blend them out